Staff Report —

 The Red Cross was notified to provide assistance to the resident, Brundage said.

-A friend has organized a fundraiser.
+A friend has organized a fundraiser to help.
 Donations can be sent to https://gofund.me/76d86f7b

 Units from Bloxom, Parksley, Atlantic, Saxis, New Church, Tasley and Oak Hall Rescue responded to another house fire, on Corbin Street in Hallwood, Saturday, Feb.
 20, which resulted in extensive damage and also destroyed a vehicle.